 .
 This is the only way to guarantee beautiful, sweet fruits with an outstanding flavor.
 The cherries are invariably hand-picked.
 The round fruits are picked together with their stalks.
 There is a list of specifications incorporating all the regulations and defining the properties which a cherry must have in order to be awarded the seal of quality.
 South Tyrolean cherries benefit from the unique climate

 South Tyrol has a unique climate.
 Warm air currents flow from the south into the South Tyrolean valleys.
 Warm days with lots of sunshine

 ensure that the fruit ripens perfectly.
 Cool nights

 guarantee the development of the ideal flavor and aroma.
 The orchards have to be located at a certain altitude.
-They are cultivated in the Eisack, Etsch and Puster valleys, in Vinschgau, Jenesien and on the Ritten plateau.
+They are cultivated in the Eisacktal, Etschtal and Pustertal valleys, in Vinschgau/Val Venosta, Jenesien/San Genesio Atesino and on the Ritten/Renon plateau.
 The optimum climate and fresh mountain air makes the trees resistant to disease.
 Pests don’t have much of a chance.